Haplogroup X (mtDNA): North America

 Haplogroup X is also one of the five haplogroups found in the indigenous peoples of the Americas. (namely, X2a subclade).

 Although it occurs only at a frequency of about 3% for the total current indigenous population of the Americas, it is a bigger haplogroup in northern North America, where among the Algonquian peoples it comprises up to 25% of mtDNA types.
 It is also present in lesser percentages to the west and south of this area—among the Sioux (15%), the Nuu-chah-nulth (11%–13%), the Navajo (7%), and the Yakama (5%).
 In Latin America, Haplotype X6 was present in the Tarahumara 1.8% (1/53) and Huichol 20% (3/15) X6 and X7 was also found in 12% in Yanomani people.

 Unlike the four main Native American mtDNA haplogroups (A, B, C, D), X is not strongly associated with East Asia.
 The main occurrence of X in Asia discovered so far is in the Altai people in Siberia.

 One theory of how the X Haplogroup ended up in North America is that the people carrying it migrated from central Asia along with haplogroups A, B, C, and D, from an ancestor from the Altai Region of Central Asia.
 Two sequences of haplogroup X2 were sampled further east of Altai among the Evenks of Central Siberia.
 These two sequences belong to X2* and X2b.
 It is uncertain if they represent a remnant of the migration of X2 through Siberia or a more recent input.

 This relative absence of haplogroup X2 in Asia was one of the major factors used to support the Solutrean hypothesis during the early 2000s.

 The Solutrean hypothesis postulates that haplogroup X reached North America with a wave of European migration emerging from the Solutrean culture, a stone-age culture in south-western France and in Spain, by boat around the southern edge of the Arctic ice pack roughly 20,000 years ago.

 Since the later 2000s and during the 2010s, evidence has turned against the Solutrean hypothesis, as no presence of mt-DNA ancestral to X2a has been found in Europe or the Near East.
-New World lineages X2a and X2g are not derived from the Old World lineages X2b, X2c, X2d, X2e, and X2f, indicating an early origin of the New World lineages "likely at the very beginning of their expansion and spread from the Near East".
+The New World X2a lineage is not derived from the Old World lineages such as X2b, X2c, X2d, X2e, and X2f, indicating an early origin of the New World lineage "likely at the very beginning of their expansion and spread from the Near East".

 A 2008 study came to the conclusion that the presence of haplogroup X in the Americas does not support migration from Solutrean-period Europe.

 The lineage of haplogroup X in the Americas is not derived from a European subclade, but rather represent an independent subclade, labelled X2a.

 The X2a subclade has not been found in Eurasia, and has most likely arisen within the early Paleo-Indian population, at roughly 13,000 years ago.
 A basal variant of X2a was found in the Kennewick Man fossil (ca. 9,000 years ago).